geordi/upr-course/faq/vscode.md

 3. To build the program, press `F7` (or execute the `CMake: Build` action).
 4. To debug the program, press `Ctrl+F5` (or execute the `CMake: Debug Target` action).

-## General tips
-- To execute an action in VSCode, press `Ctrl+Shift+P` and type the name of the action.